 Why Social Purpose Real Estate?

-Perhaps more than ever, not-for-profit and mission-based organizations are facing significant challenges in finding and maintaining secure, appropriate and affordable spaces for their programs, services and administrative offices.
+Increasingly, not-for-profit and mission-based organizations are facing significant challenges in finding and maintaining secure, appropriate and affordable spaces for their programs, services and administrative offices.
 This challenge threatens the sustainability of these organizations, limits access to needed services, and weakens community vitality.

 By building capacity of not-for-profit organizations, funders, government, investors and real estate professionals, to advance social purpose real estate we can strengthen our communities through:

-- enhancing the sustainability, capacity and assets of the not-for-profit sector, including financial, social, and uilt capital.
+- enhancing the sustainability, capacity and assets of the not-for-profit sector, including financial, social, and built capital.
 Supporting ownership can allow organizations to build equity and leverage resources, experience cost savings, ensure more secure tenancy, and can foster greater collaboration among organizations sharing space.

 - maintaining and securing community-owned assets to better meet community social, cultural, economic and environmental needs.
 By preserving and growing the stock of property and spaces available for, and dedicated, to community benefit and service, we can ensure that quality spaces remain available to, and affordable for, community organizations, in the appropriate neighbourhoods and locations.